reduxjs/redux/docs/FAQ.md

 Any meaningful web app needs to execute complex logic, usually including asynchronous work such as making AJAX requests.
 That code is no longer purely a function of its inputs, and the interactions with the outside world are known as [“side effects”](https://en.wikipedia.org/wiki/Side_effect_%28computer_science%29)

 Redux is inspired by functional programming, and out of the box, has no place for side effects to be executed.
 In particular, reducer functions *must* always be pure functions of `(state, action) => newState`.
-However, Redux’s middleware makes it possible to intercept dispatched actions and add additional complex behavior around them, including side effects.
+However, Redux's middleware makes it possible to intercept dispatched actions and add additional complex behavior around them, including side effects.

 In general, Redux suggests that code with side effects should be part of the action creation process.
 While that logic *can* be performed inside of a UI component, it generally makes sense to extract that logic into a reusable function so that the same logic can be called from multiple places—in other words, an action creator function.